AlFaMoDz/DumpFile405/README.md

 # Game Decrypt - 4.05
-PayLoad ported by WildCard for decrypt games on PS4 4.05.
+PayLoad ported by WildCard and adapted by me to decrypt games on PS4

 # Pre-Requisites:
 1. A computer.